LN-STEMpunks/JavaShrimpCI/README.md

  Thanks Travis CI!

 This is Java code for our 2014 Competition Robot, which we have named "Baron von Shrimp" for some reasons...

+This robot is currently out of commission and in need of repairs.